ossrs/srs-docs/src/pages/faq-srs-stack.md

 Since SRS Stack supports multiple platforms, including Docker, and Docker cannot upgrade itself, SRS Stack also does not support interface upgrades and needs to be upgraded manually.

+If you use HELM, and get srs-stack `1.0.1` installed, then you can upgrade by `helm upgrade srs srs/srs-stack --version 1.0.2` and `helm rollback srs` if want to rollback to `1.0.1`.

 The Docker startup specifies the version, such as `ossrs/srs-stack:v1.0.293`, and you only need to delete the container and start with the new version, such as `ossrs/srs-stack:v1.0.299`.

 If you use `ossrs/srs-stack:1`, it is the latest version, and you need to update manually, such as `docker pull ossrs/srs-stack:1`.